NoharOSP/Perfect_Works_Build/README.md

 - Emeralda Jr Doll: Now has the same effect as Economether.
 - Mermaid Ring: Provides Economether effect.
 - Ether Doubler: Can be purchased at Shevat and Yggdrasil III (Disc 2)
+- Slayer Robe: Can be purchased at Yggdrasil III (Disc 2)

 ### Gear equipment changes: